Battle of Heligoland (1864): Battle

 Early on 9 May, Tegetthoff received word that the Danish squadron was cruising off Helgoland.
 He immediately sortied, and by 10:00 approached the Danish warships.
 Shortly after 10:00, lookouts aboard the Danish vessels spotted smoke from Tegetthoff's ships approaching from the south.
 Three hours later, the two squadrons were in visual range, and Aurora, which had been observing the Danish squadron, took up a position to delineate the neutral waters around the island.
 A little after 13:30, the Austrian, Prussian, and Danish commanders all ordered their crews to clear for action.
 The Austro-Prussian squadron opened fire first, at 13:57, with Schwarzenbergs bow guns at a range of about 3750 yd.
 The two squadrons, in line ahead formation with the Prussian vessels lagging behind, closed to about 2000 yd and passed in opposite directions, firing broadsides at each other.
 A shell from Niels Juel struck Schwarzenberg and killed or wounded most of the men on one of her starboard guns.

 Tegetthoff turned his ships back to the south to chase Suenson, who in turn altered course to try to cut off the Prussian gunboats.
 As Schwarzenberg turned, the distance closed to just over 400 yd, and she came under fire from all three Danish vessels.
 Jylland and Hejmdal then shifted fire to Radetzky.
 The Prussian vessels remained on the disengaged side of the Austrian frigates, firing at the Danish vessels with little effect.
 One of the Austrian vessels scored a hit on Jylland that killed or wounded all the men in one of her gun crews.
 The crews of the guns on either side fled their positions at the sight of the carnage until one of the men returned, calling his comrades to join him.
 During this period of the battle, Schwarzenberg suffered multiple shell hits and was set afire three times.
 Her crew extinguished the first two, but the third, in her foretopsail, proved to be too difficult to fight.

 By 16:00, Schwarzenberg began to withdraw from the action, her forward rigging and forecastle burning badly.
 Tegetthoff decided to break off the engagement and fled to the neutral waters around Heligoland.
-As Tegetthoff's ships began to withdraw, one of them scored a hit on Jyllands rudder, which prevented Suenson from being able to effectively pursue the retreating Austrians and Prussians.
+As Tegetthoff's ships began to withdraw, one of them scored a hit on Jyllands rudder, which prevented Suenson from effectively pursuing the retreating Austrians and Prussians.
 McClintock took Aurora between the two squadrons to deter Suenson from pursuing Tegetthoff in violation of British neutrality.
 The two Austrian frigates had suffered a total of 36 men killed and 108 wounded; of those 31 killed and 81 wounded aboard Schwarzenberg—and both vessels were damaged.
 The Danish vessels suffered 14 men killed and 54 wounded, and only Niels Juel was damaged in the action.
 The battle was the last to be fought solely by wooden warships, and it was also the last major naval action to involve the Danish Navy.